-Institution/Departmen t/Faculty Scheme Funding Agency Year of award with duration Amount Annada College Hazaribag Snatak Stariya Vitt Rahit Saikshnik Sansthan (Anudan) Adhiniyam, 2004 HRD, Govt. of Jharkhand 2018 1 600000 View File
+Institution/Departmen t/Faculty Scheme Funding Agency Year of award with duration Amount Annada College, Hazaribag Snatak Stariya Vitt Rahit Saikshnik Sansthan (Anudan) Adhiniyam, 2004 HRD, Govt. of Jharkhand 2019 01 600000 Annada College, Hazaribag Infrastructure Grant (Component 07) RUSA 2018 01 3000000 View File website Upload the minutes of meeting and action taken report View File 11.

-9. Whether composition of IQAC as per latest NAAC guidelines: No Upload latest notification of formation of IQAC No Files Uploaded !!!
-10. Number of IQAC meetings held during the year : 5 The minutes of IQAC meeting and compliances to the decisions have been uploaded on the institutional website Yes Upload the minutes of meeting and action taken report View File 11.
 Whether IQAC received funding from any of the funding agency to support its activities during the year?
 No

+9. Whether composition of IQAC as per latest NAAC guidelines: No Upload latest notification of formation of IQAC No Files Uploaded !!!
+10. Number of IQAC meetings held during the year : 4 The minutes of IQAC meeting and compliances to the decisions have been uploaded on the institutional Yes